 With visits numbering well into double digits, my affection for the Czech capital city of Prague remains undiminished, even in the midst of surging summer or winter crowds.
-When I’ve been in danger of being swamped, I veer off to a side street or quiet park; I’ll also wait for the relative solitude at nightfall or dawn.
+When I’ve been in danger of being swamped, I veer off to a side street or quiet park; I’ll also wait for the relative solitude of nightfall or dawn.
 The magic is knowing I haven’t strayed very far from the big sights.

 How I ended up chasing dreams over cobblestone streets, past the thousand spires and ornate facades, and across centuries of European art and history, has exceeded the limits of my imagination.